Our Next Lehigh Valley Training starts in March of 2021

 Currently, Penn State Extension offers or will soon offer the Master Watershed Steward Program in the following counties:

-How do I become a Penn State Master Watershed Steward?
+How do I become a Penn State Master Watershed Steward in the Lehigh Valley?

-If you live in the participating counties or would like to establish a program in your county, contact Erin Frederick at 610-391-9840 or firstname.lastname@example.org.
+If you would like to establish a program in your county, contact Erin Frederick at 610-391-9840 or email@example.com.